Quickstart: Create your first Logic Apps workflow - Azure portal

 - Create and manage logic apps in Visual Studio

-An Azure subscription.
+An Azure account and subscription.
 If you don't have one, sign up for a free Azure account.

 An email account from a service that's supported by Logic Apps (such as Office 365 Outlook or Outlook.com).
 For other supported email providers, review the list of connectors.

 If you're using the Gmail connector, note that only G Suite accounts can use this connector without restriction in Logic Apps.
 If you have a consumer Gmail account, you can only use this connector with specific Google-approved services, unless you create a Google client app to use for authentication with your Gmail connector.
 For more information, see Data security and privacy policies for Google connectors in Azure Logic Apps.